What child support is your child entitled to and how do I calculate it?

 The court takes the following factors into account when determining the amount of maintenance:

-• theparents’ income from employment or business (possibly also pension or social benefits) – these are examined not only on the part of the obligor but also on the part of the parent entitled.
-This is based, for example, on a salary certificate from the employer or a tax return.
+• parents’ income from employment or business – (possibly including pensions or social benefits) – these are examined not only on the part of the obligor but also on the part of the entitled parent.
+This is based, for example, on the employer’s salary certificate or tax return.
 However, if the parent does not provide proof of his or her income, the court assumes that the parent’s average monthly income is 25 times the individual’s subsistence level.

 • An important aspect is also the examination of the possibilities and abilities of the obliged (and entitled) parent, i.e. what kind of earnings he/she can achieve in relation to his/her education, residence, health, physical condition, etc. Thus, as a rule, the excuse that the parent does not have sufficient income and lives on social benefits does not stand up when he or she is a healthy, educated person in a place with low unemployment.
 Similarly, if a parent suddenly and unreasonably gave up a well-paid job or transferred his or her assets to others, the same would apply.
 On the other hand, if the parent is not at fault and does not have the ability or capacity to meet the maintenance obligation, the court does not have to impose it.